-Google Cloud Armor Threat Intelligence lets Google Cloud Armor Managed Protection Plus subscribers secure their traffic by allowing or blocking traffic to your external HTTP(S) load balancers based on several categories of threat intelligence data.
+Google Cloud Armor Threat Intelligence lets Google Cloud Armor Managed Protection Plus subscribers secure their traffic by allowing or blocking traffic to their external HTTP(S) load balancers based on several categories of threat intelligence data.
 Threat Intelligence data is divided into the following categories:

-- Tor exit nodes: Tor is open-source software which enables anonymous communication.
+- Tor exit nodes: Tor is open-source software that enables anonymous communication.
 To exclude users who hide their identity, block the IP addresses of Tor exit nodes (points at which traffic exits the Tor network).

 - Known malicious IP addresses: IP addresses that need to be blocked to improve your application's security posture because attacks on web applications are known to originate there.

 - Search engines: IP addresses that you can allow to enable site indexing.